reena96/random_code_generator/README.md

  < import declaration >
 Each time, we check the Config file if we have exceeded the number of import declaration statements that we are allowed to declare.
 And
 So, we once again replace <import declaration> statements by its corresponding declaration rules.
+During the recursive calls, when we find an <import identifier>, we replace it by some or all of the imports as specified by the <import identifier> rule.
+We keep checking for the number of allowed imports using the checkConfig()

+Also, we ensure that an import declaration statement that has already been declared is not declared twice.
+We do so by deleting from the set of rules- the set of imports that we have already generated in the code.